Dixboi/Web3/README.md

 <b>Short description about the videos:</b>
 - First video: Genesis block, attributes of a block, adding blocks to the blockchain, validating a blockchain, and trying to tamper with the blockchain
 - Second video: Difficulty to make it harder to add a block (this is also known as the proof-of-work)
-- Third video: Added pending transactions for when blocks are not yet added, added Transaction class and can create transaction to be stored in pending transactions. <b>Note: the code that I copied from the third vid is not working on me.
-Still need to fix.</b>
+- Third video: Added pending transactions for when blocks are not yet added, added Transaction class and can create transaction to be stored in pending transactions.
 - Fourth video: TBD
 - Fifth video: TBD